grnet/e-diplomata/README.md

-# ediplomas
+# e-diplomata

-This project is an implementation of the protocol Diplomata.
-The implementation consists of two services, one is used by the ISSUER and the other one is used by the HOLDER and VERIFIER.
+This project is an implementation of the Diplomata protocol.
+It consists of two services, one is used by the ISSUER and the other one is used by the HOLDER and VERIFIER.

-## ediplomas folder structure
+## e-diplomata folder structure

-The folder "apps" contains the frontend implementation of the services.
+`apps`: frontend implementation of the services.

-The folder "libs\blockchain" contains the library that it will be used to interact with the Blockchain network and execute transactions.
+`libs/ledger`: the library to be used for interacting with the Blockchain network and execute transactions.
-The folder "servers\issuer-server" contains the backend implementation of the services.

 ## add a package dependency and update packages

-To update package.json files make the desired modifications to package.json and then execute the command rush update.
+In order to update *package.json* files make the desired modifications to them and then execute the command `rush update`.